-It's all in the family!
+It's all in the family

 The Long Meadow is part of our farm which has been owned by the McKeever family for three generations.
 Through our stewardship, we have focussed on Bramley apple production, but each generation of our family has also had a policy of growing a mix of varieties and using different planting processes to further refine the apples we use.
 Each generation has passed on different methods and traditions to the next; from Peter (Senior) to Patrick to Peter (Junior) in order to grow and produce the perfect apples on our home farm.
 Our cider is pressed and fermented naturally by both father and son; Pat and Peter McKeever.

-The lay of the land!
+The lay of the land

-A Little Bit of History!
+A Little Bit of History

-From Plant to Pour!
+From Plant to Pour

-We also decided at an early stage, not to use windfall apples which can start to degrade with an obvious mpact on the end product.
-This all costs more from a production perspective, but we consider is more than offset in the flavour and quality of our products.
+We also decided at an early stage, not to use windfall apples which can start to degrade with an obvious impact on the end product.
+This all costs more from a production perspective..
 All of these, from cider, through juice, to cider vinegar, are craft based; so one blend is not always exactly the same as the next, but they all demonstrate the quality of the apples we use.
 Through all of this, we hope that you will see that quality is our watchword.
-We produce in smaller quantities as we have a slow fermentation process (between 4-6 months), resulting in each bottle being an ambassador of Long Meadow Cider, Apple Juice, or Cider Vinegar.
+We produce in smaller quantities as we have a slow fermentation process (between 4-6 months), resulting in each bottle being an ambassador of Long Meadow Cider, Apple Juice (Still & Sparkling) or Cider Vinegar.
 Not only do our ciders tickle your taste buds but they can also be used during cooking.
-We often cook with our cider (a Christmas ham tastes deliciously different when baked in our Medium Cider) local chefs also used our Blossom Burst Cider to make custards and sauces!
+We often cook with our cider (a Christmas ham tastes deliciously different when baked in our Medium Cider).
+Local chefs also used our Blossom Burst Cider to make custards and sauces!

-The blossoming of each bottle!
+The blossoming of each bottle